erl67/Breakout3D/README.md

 1,2,3,4,5 - select level

-0 - restart current level (useful if you let paddle escape)
+0 - restart current level (if you let paddle escape, and can't ram it back through the wall)

 R – reset on game over